Table of Contents[Hide][Show]

 NandoBot Didn’t Make Any Friends On Social Media

-After NANDOBOT was discovered, several influential Twitter users, including Brian Powell, the communications director for the North Carolina Conservation Network, took to Twitter to call out McClatchy.
+After NANDOBOT was discovered, several influential Twitter users, including Brian Powell, the communications director for the NC Conservation Network, took to Twitter to call out McClatchy.

 Where McClatchy Went Wrong